 So, the success of your programme will largely depend on your in-house team.

 The tools available through a network means it is possible to run a profitable programme with limited time and experience.
-However, someone with more time and expertise should be able to secure more opportunities and improve profitability.
+However, someone with more time and expertise should be able to secure a higher volume of opportunities and improve profitability.

 |Affiliate software is more technically demanding than a network interface.
 Plus, because there is no network to draw on, your in-house team will be directly responsible for recruiting affiliates.